hongshuochen/EE599-HW3/README.md

 ```
 Tasks:
 - implement a constructor that takes the initial real and imaginary number as 2 parameters.
-- implement a copy constructor
+- implement a copy constructor.
+- implement an assignment constructor.
 - the class will support '++' (as postfix) and '--' (as prefix) operators.
   - `complex++` should increase the real part by 1.
   - `--complex` should decrease the real part by 1.